What Is Satanism? A Complete Guide to Types, Beliefs & History

 Varied traditions · Decentralized

 Traditional theistic Satanism encompasses diverse individuals and groups who worship Satan as a literal deity.
-Practices and beliefs vary widely—some view Satan as a fallen angel, others as a pre-Christian god, and others as a primordial force.
+Practices and beliefs vary widely — some view Satan as a fallen angel, others as a pre-Christian god, and others as a primordial force.

 Major variations include:

-• Demonolatry: Working with demons as teachers, guides, and spiritual allies rather than beings to be commanded
+• Demonolatry: Working with demons as teachers, guides, and spiritual allies

 • Gnostic Satanism: Satan as liberator from the Demiurge (the flawed creator god of Gnostic tradition)